 8. Uttukotai

-Asha’s RTCs operate in two academic terms each year: February to July and August to January.
-Each course is designed to span six months, comprising approximately 3.5 months of instruction followed by 1.5 months dedicated to project work.
+RTCs follow a biannual academic calendar, with terms running from February to July and August to January.
+Each course spans six months, comprising approximately 3.5 months of instruction followed by 1.5 months of project work.
+At the conclusion of each term, students submit projects that are evaluated by RTC teachers, leads, and Asha volunteers.

 Project Submission